 - Quantity of incidents to be acted upon

 - The number of incidents that led to breaches

 Incident response problem-solving

 Problem-solving is an integral part of incident response.
 It is easy to get sidetracked while executing the IR methodology.
-One, therefore, must prioritize what to focus efforts on, and what to ignore.
-This can be effectively done by evaluating incidents on their urgency for a response, evaluating the worth of the specific areas hit by the intrusion, and response methodology required for different incidents.
-The best way to achieve this desired preference, therefore, is to view security incidents, breaches, and confirmed attacks in the following perspective;
+One, therefore, must prioritize what to focus efforts on and what to ignore.
+This can be effectively done by evaluating incidents on their urgency for a response, evaluating the worth of the specific areas hit by the intrusion, and the response methodology required for different incidents.
+The best way to achieve this desired preference, therefore, is to view security incidents, breaches, and confirmed attacks from the following perspective;

-- What is important, but not urgent?
+- What is important but not urgent?

 - What is urgent but less significant?